synetica/enlink-decoder/README.md

 ## Uplink Payload Structure

-The payload is an array of `Sensor Data` messages, each on is 2 or more bytes in length.
+The payload is an array of `Sensor Data` messages, each one is 2 or more bytes in length.

 > `[Sensor-1 Data]  [Sensor-2 Data] ...
 [Sensor-n Data]`